Vodafone’s 2018 phone plans

 Remember, you own the phone at the end of it.
 That’s not true of every phone leasing scheme out there, notably, Telstra’s new phone feeling.
 (But then, with Telstra’s new phone feeling, you get a new phone every 12 months.)

 Important note : Make sure, if you are comparing devices, when you look at their site, that you are clear on the term they have used to break down handset costs.
-The default seems to be 36 months.
+The default for splitting the cost is 36 months.
 It’s true that people are keeping their phones longer these days.
 However, if you are comparing with, say, the same phone under a contracted plan with one of Vodafone’s rivals then they are likely to have broken down the cost over only 24 months.
 This could make Vodafone look cheaper, even when it’s not.

-Roaming and international is one area Vodafone shines.
+Roaming and international is one area in which Vodafone shines.

 International call inclusions start on their $40 per month on Vodafone’s red plans.

-- $5 a day is market leading :
+- FEATURE: $5 global roaming a day is market leading :

-Vodafone’s $5 a day to use your phones overseas in most international destinations is the industry benchmark.
+Vodafone’s $5 a day to use your phone plan’s netitlements overseas in most international destinations is the industry benchmark.

 What are your alternatives to Voda’s new scheme ?